Australian PM honours Queen Elizabeth with wreath-laying ceremony | Entertainment

 Australian PM honours Queen Elizabeth with wreath-laying ceremony

-Australian Prime Minister Anthony Albanese paid tribute to Britain's Queen Elizabeth with a wreath-laying ceremony at Parliament House in Canberra on Saturday.
-Albanese, Governor General David Hurley and other dignitaries proceeded through parliament to the Queen's Terrace, where they laid floral wreaths at the foot of a bronze statue of Queen Elizabeth.
+Australian Prime Minister Anthony Albanese paid tribute to Britain's Queen Elizabeth after a wreath-laying ceremony at Parliament House in Canberra on Saturday, saying Australians were mourning an "enormous loss".
+Albanese, Governor General David Hurley and other dignitaries laid floral wreaths at the foot of a bronze statue of Queen Elizabeth at the parliament's Queen's Terrace.

+Australian Prime Minister Anthony Albanese paid tribute to Britain's Queen Elizabeth after a wreath-laying ceremony at Parliament House in Canberra on Saturday, saying Australians were mourning an "enormous loss".

+Albanese, Governor General David Hurley and other dignitaries laid floral wreaths at the foot of a bronze statue of Queen Elizabeth at the parliament's Queen's Terrace.
+The queen, who died on Thursday aged 96, unveiled the bronze statue of herself in 1988 during a visit to open the nation's new parliament house.
-Albanese, who has spoken in support of moving toward a republic, on Friday expressed condolences on the Queen's death.
-"Today's a day for one issue and one issue only, which is to pay tribute to Queen Elizabeth II," he said.

-Queen Elizabeth regularly visited Australia during her reign, making 16 visits, with the first in 1954 and the last in 2011.
+Albanese, who has previously spoken in support of moving toward a republic, said he talked on Friday night with British Prime Minister Liz Truss about the depth of sadness in both countries.
+Queen Elizabeth visited Australia 16 times during her reign, with the first visit in 1954 and the last in 2011.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)